top of page

 The Physical intake:

 We start with a comprehensive intake of your physical symptoms in order to better understand your overall health.
-We look at the state of your Qi and Blood, evaluate the various body systems to learn more about which organs and organ systems may need support and, in Chinese medicine diagnosis language, explore where there may be stagnation, excess, and deficiency.
+We look at the state of your Qi and Blood, evaluate the various body systems to learn more about the organs and organ systems that may need support and, in Chinese medicine diagnosis language, explore where there may be stagnation, excess, and deficiency.

 Exploring your Emotional Watershed: